MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/security-compliance.md

 ---
-title: "Security and compliance for new Outlook for Windows"
+title: "Security and compliance in new Outlook for Windows"
 ms.author: janellem
 author: JanelleMcIntosh-MSFT
 manager: triciag